xin-hedera/hedera-mirror-node/rest/check-state-proof/README.md

 ## Logic

-The CLI takes the following steps to prove legitimacy of provided transaction ID
+The CLI takes the following steps to prove the legitimacy of the provided transaction ID

 1. Obtain user input of transactionId and other params